 The final phase of an expressive watercolor

-When I’m working on an expressive watercolor and getting to the final stage of the painting, I’m often so lost in detail that I can not look objectively at the whole picture.
+When I’m working on a loose watercolor and getting to the final stage of the painting, I’m often so lost in detail that I can´t look objectively at the whole picture.

-The narrow view prevents me from seeing what the painting still needs or if the picture is possibly already finished.
+The narrow view prevents me from seeing what the painting still needs or if the picture is possibly already complete.

-On the one hand, I do not want to stop because I’m so involved in the painting process and I really want to create the perfect picture.
-On the other hand, I know that the temporal distance to the painting is important to have a new look at it.
+I don´t want to stop because I’m so involved in the painting process and I really want to create the perfect picture.
+But I know that the temporal distance to the painting is important to have a new look at it.

 If I just put the watercolor down for a day, my point of view changes and I can see what´s necessary.
-But sometimes a picture takes weeks or even years to finish.
+But sometimes a painting takes weeks or even month to complete.